Earl of Selkirk: Eleventh earl

 Upon the death of the 10th earl in 1994, married but childless, the titles passed (under provision 5 above) to his nephew, Lord James Douglas-Hamilton, second son of the 14th Duke of Hamilton and next brother of Angus Douglas-Hamilton, 15th Duke of Hamilton, who succeeded as 11th earl.
 This succession was unsuccessfully challenged in the Court of the Lord Lyon by Alasdair Douglas-Hamilton, son of Lord Malcolm Douglas-Hamilton, next brother of the 10th Earl.
 Lord Malcolm had died in 1969 as heir presumptive to the 10th earl and his son was listed thereafter in that position by reference works such as Whitaker's Almanack (Note: Specifically, page 155 of 1992 edition) and Debrett's (Note: Specifically, page P1141 of the 1995 edition, which went to press before the 10th earl's death) but it was the ruling of the court that the death of the 14th duke in 1973 had placed the younger sons of the 14th duke ahead of the younger sons of the 13th duke and their issue in line to the earldom.

 The 11th earl was, at the time of his succession, the Member of Parliament for Edinburgh West, and he disclaimed the titles in order to remain in the House of Commons, thus preventing a by-election at a very politically sensitive time.
 He was later elevated to the House of Lords with a life peerage as Baron Selkirk of Douglas, and served as a Member of the Scottish Parliament.

+Present peer

+(John) Andrew Douglas-Hamilton, 12th Earl of Selkirk (born 8 February 1978) is the oldest of the four sons of James Alexander Douglas-Hamilton, briefly the 11th Earl, later created Baron Selkirk of Douglas, and of his wife Priscilla Susan Buchan.
+His father was the second son of Douglas Douglas-Hamilton, 14th Duke of Hamilton.

+He was styled as Master of Selkirk and as Lord Daer between 1978 and 2023.
+On 28 November 2023 he succeeded as Earl of Selkirk, under the special remainder.